MuGdxy/GalDesigner/GameBox.md

 **The GameState will be keeped even if you change the script before you change this GameState.**

 The Scirpt is not synchronized with GameBox.
 The Script tell GameBox that what state we are, what nextStates we can go, the condition we go a nextState.
+And the GameBox decide when go to nextState, go to nextState and so on.

 See more in [GameBox.Script.md]().